ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ### Sending high-load wallet v2 messages

-Now, let’s program a high-load wallet to send several messages simultaneously.
+Now let’s program a high-load wallet to send several messages at the same time.
 For example, let's take 12 messages per transaction so that the gas fees are small.

 :::info High-load balance
 The contract balance must be at least 0.5 TON to complete the transaction.